T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Experiments

 \subsection{Quantitative Comparisons}

 We evaluate our model on all three datasets.
-We report results on \textit{On-the-go} and \textit{T-3DGS} datasets in Tab.~\ref{tab:on-the-go} and \ref{tab:t3dgs}, respectively, and we move evaluation results on \textit{RobustNeRF} dataset to Supplementary Material as it is the least challenging.
-As shown in Tab.~\ref{tab:on-the-go} and \ref{tab:t3dgs} our method generally outperforms current SOTA methods, in particular, our method is robust to changes in distant and high-frequency details.
-In Tab.~\ref{tab:on-the-go} we run our method directly on masks predicted by \textit{TMP} module without mask propagator.
+We report results on \emph{On-the-go} and \emph{T-3DGS} datasets in Tab.~\ref{tab:on-the-go} and \ref{tab:t3dgs}, respectively, and we move the evaluation results of \emph{RobustNeRF} dataset to the Supplementary Material as it presents the least challenge.
+As shown in Tab.~\ref{tab:on-the-go} and \ref{tab:t3dgs}, our method generally outperforms current SOTA methods.
+In particular, our method is robust to changes in distant and high-frequency details.
+In Tab.~\ref{tab:on-the-go} we run our method directly on masks predicted by \emph{RUP} module without mask propagator.

-While current SOTA methods struggle to detect semi-transient objects (Tab.~\ref{tab:t3dgs}), our proposed transient network \textit{TMP} achieves higher performance minimizing false predictions.
-The integration of the SAM-based mask propagation \textit{TMR} module further enhances our results in scene reconstruction filled with semi-transient objects, providing more accurate and reliable reconstructions.
+While current SOTA methods struggle to detect semi-transient objects (Tab.~\ref{tab:t3dgs}), our proposed transient network \emph{RUP} achieves higher performance by minimizing false predictions.
+The integration of the SAM-based mask propagation \emph{TMR} module further enhances our results in scenes containing semi-transient objects, providing more accurate and reliable reconstructions.